flowchain0796/Friend-Chain/README.md

    - Connect your digital wallet to manage tokens and transactions.

 3. **Browse and Rent**:
-   - Find the perfect friend and rent their time using YXT tokens.
+   - Find the perfect friend and rent their time using AMIGO tokens.

 4. **Earn Tokens**:
    - List yourself as a friend for rent and earn tokens by providing companionship.